mdn/content/files/en-us/web/javascript/reference/global_objects/array/reverse/index.md

 ---
 {{JSRef}}

-The **`reverse()`** method reverses an array _[in place](https://en.wikipedia.org/wiki/In-place_algorithm)_, while returns the reference to the same array, now the first array element becomes the last, and the last array element becomes the first.
-In other words elements order in the array will be turned towards the direction opposite to that previously stated.
+The **`reverse()`** method reverses an array _[in place](https://en.wikipedia.org/wiki/In-place_algorithm)_ and returns the reference to the same array, the first array element now becoming the last, and the last array element becoming the first.
+In other words, elements order in the array will be turned towards the direction opposite to that previously stated.

 {{EmbedInteractiveExample("pages/js/array-reverse.html")}}